-Contributions received are recorded as without donor restriction or with donor restriction support depending on the existence and or the nature of any donor restrictions.
-Unrestricted contributions, including unconditional promises to give, are recognized as support in the period received or unconditionally pledged.
 Conditional promises to give are recognized as contributions when substantially all conditions are met.
 Contributions of noncash assets are reported at their estimated fair value.
 All other donor-restricted contributions are reported as increases in net assets with donor restrictions depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
-Contributions are satisfied or expire in the same year in which the contributions are recognized.
+Contributions restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions are satisfied or expire in the same year in which the contributions are recognized.
 Fundraising event revenue is recognized when the event has taken place.